ggcleyang/gamma-correction/README.md

 %gray image
 directly to gamma correction

-care about image data unint8 or double in processing or display
+care about image data normalization(unint8 to double) in processing or display

 %color_space_gamma_curve.m
 for plot gamma curves of various color space